-Marianske Lazne is one of the famous spa towns of Czechia, but it’s lesser known compared to Karlovy Vary.
+Marianske Lazne is one of the famous spa towns of Czechia, but it’s lesser-known compared to Karlovy Vary.
 However, in recent years, Marianske Lazne has seen great renovation and uplift in quality and spa facilities.

 It’s now closer to what it once was before communism, and it’s regarded as the second largest spa town in the Czech Republic.
 Most of the buildings are from the golden era in the 19th century.
 This is when King Edward VII of the United Kingdom came here.

 Today, you can visit the king’s old spa room and see what it was back then.
-And of course, enjoy various spa facilities and mineral springs that will help your ache and health problems.
+And, of course, enjoy various spa facilities and mineral springs that will help your ache and health problems.
 The most famous place for treatment is the five-star resort Nove Lazne.

-Besides spa treatments, you can also enjoy golf courses, extravagant dinners or simply stroll around the old colonnade and admire the fantastic architecture from the 19th century.
+Besides spa treatments, you can also enjoy golf courses, and extravagant dinners or simply stroll around the old colonnade and admire the fantastic architecture from the 19th century.

 Prague to Marianske Lazne